-For a defendant to benefit from section 3553(e), the government must exercise its discretion to file a motion "requesting or authorizing a departure below the statutory minimum."346 Absent a commitment set forth in a plea agreement, which may allow the court to undertake a more "searching" review for compliance with the terms of the agreement, 347 the government's decision to withhold a section 3553(e) motion is subject only to extremely limited review for an "unconstitutional motive," such as a defendant's race or religion, or where "the prosecutor's refusal to move [for relief is] not rationally related to any legitimate [g]overnment end."348 Where a plea agreement provides the government with discretion to evaluate the defendant's assistance and decide whether to file such a motion, certain courts evaluate the exercise of that discretion for "good faith," which "demands only that the government have honest dissatisfaction with the defendant's efforts."349 As a general matter, however, section 3553(e) gives "the [g]overnment a power, not a duty, to file a motion when a defendant has substantially assisted."350
+For a defendant to benefit from section 3553(e), the government must exercise its discretion to file a motion "requesting or authorizing a departure below the statutory minimum."
+Absent a commitment set forth in a plea agreement, which may allow the court to undertake a more "searching" review for compliance with the terms of the agreement, the government's decision to withhold a section 3553(e) motion is subject only to extremely limited review for an "unconstitutional motive," such as a defendant's race or religion, or where "the prosecutor's refusal to move [for relief is] not rationally related to any legitimate [g]overnment end."
+Where a plea agreement provides the government with discretion to evaluate the defendant's assistance and decide whether to file such a motion, certain courts evaluate the exercise of that discretion for "good faith," which "demands only that the government have honest dissatisfaction with the defendant's efforts."
+As a general matter, however, section 3553(e) gives "the [g]overnment a power, not a duty, to file a motion when a defendant has substantially assisted."
+Six a section of the section of the government and government and the government and the government and the governm

-Any sentence below the statutory minimum should reflect factors pertaining to the defendant's substantial assistance.351
+Any sentence below the statutory minimum should reflect factors pertaining to the defendant's substantial assistance.